Gavin Newsom: Elections

 In October 2023, Newsom vetoed Assembly Bill 1248, which sought to require independent redistricting.
 In September 2024, Newsom vetoed Assembly Bill 2724, which sought to require schools to ensure students receive information on how to pre-register to vote.

 2025 California Proposition 50

 In August 2025, Newsom secured legislative approval of California Proposition 50, a state constitutional amendment to allow congressional redistricting.
-The goal was to switch seats from Republican to Democratic control, in response to the 2025 Texas gerrymander that would add five new Republican seats.
-The measure was approved by voters in November.
+The goal was to switch seats from Republican to Democratic control in response to the 2025 Texas gerrymander that would add five new Republican seats.
+Voters approved the measure in November.